-Asthma support nurse
+Asthma clinical nurse specialist team

 The clinical nurse specialist (CNS) team for adult asthma works closely with a multidisciplinary team composed of:

 The team also incorporates allergy and occupational asthma CNSs to deliver personalised care and support for individuals living with severe asthma in order to effectively manage their condition as both in- and outpatients.

 The asthma CNS team provides the following services:

 - telephone and email support

 anti-IgE (Xolair) therapy